rwtodd/rwtodd.github.io/_posts/2018/2018-07-23-heron-sqrt.md

 (mapcar #'log '(16 256 65536 4294967296))
 ;; => (2.7725887 5.5451775 11.090355 22.18071)
 ```
 Yep, similar!

+Sussman mentions in the video that
+this method is equivalent to Newton's method for finding zeros.
+How so?
+Well, if you set up an equation: f(g) = g*g - num, then
+when f(g) is 0, g will be the square root of num.
+From there,
+it is easy to derive Heron's formula from g - f(g)/f'(g).

 I like how easy it is to just play
 around with these things in lisp.

 [1]: https://www.youtube.com/watch?v=fAY0_pesZ6s&index=34&list=WL